vomnes/matcha/server/api/src/routes/profile/readme.md

 Sanitise by removed the space after and before the variables and escaping characters
 If any elements in the body is not valid
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> Return an error - HTTP Code 406 Not Acceptable - JSON Content "Error: Not a valid <detail>"
+Set firstname and lastname with Title format and biography with all lower case
 Convert string format time from body to \*time.Time
 Update the table Users in the database with the new values
 If a new field is empty then this field won't be updated